marcbowes/marcbowes.github.io/_posts/2012-01-23-bye-bye-unity.markdown

 wrong.
 Until now, that is.

-Amarok's rewrite (to the 2.x series) went something along the lines of 'Qt4 is out so lets rewrite everything'.
+Amarok's rewrite (to the 2.x series) went something along the lines of 'Qt4 is out so let us rewrite everything'.
 The result is one of the worst music players I've ever used.
 Its laggy, doesn't play MP3's by default, doesn't handle a sizable collection and doesn't even make browsing a small one easy.
 Clementine, on the other hand, is what